PathofData/GameOfLife/README.md

 # GameOfLife
-A naive implementation of Conway's Game of Life
+An optimised implementation of Conway's Game of Life.

+The Algorithm uses scipy's fast vectorised convolutions approach to calculate the next state.

+The final video is compiled using the ffmpeg library.

 # Usage
 Import the main class which will initialize a random map with the specified parameters: